easytarget/PrintEye/README.md

 * Also responds to some 'config' Json
  * timeout, update speed, brightness, and how to respect PSU control
 * Sleep mode when controller reports status 'O' (PSU off, configurable)
+* Activity LED that blinks on incoming data

 ## Requirements
 * ArduinoJSON (via IDE library manager or directly from <URL!!>